Way Back Pre-Trump, Republicans Actually Wanted To Do Better With Minorities

 All of that, of course, took place circa 3 BT ― Before Trump.

 Now the party’s leader uses the White House bully pulpit to equate neo-Nazis and defenders of Confederate monuments with those who protest them.
-He has promised to end his predecessor’s policy not to deport people brought into this country unlawfully as children.
+He is expected Tuesday to announce an end to his predecessor’s policy not to deport people brought into this country unlawfully as children.
 He has even pardoned a former sheriff convicted of contempt of court for illegally rounding up suspected undocumented immigrants.

 “I think it will catch up to them and be disastrous,” said political consultant Stuart Stevens of his fellow Republicans who continue to support Donald Trump.
 “I don’t think the 2016 election repealed demographics….
 It’s like someone who goes to a party and has a few too many drinks and makes it home all right and decides that alcohol makes you drive better.
 I’m not sure that’s the right conclusion.”